DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 3 masters and 3 slaves.

 Redis-trib will propose you a configuration.
 Accept typing **yes**.
-The cluster will be configured and *joined*, that means, instances will be bootstrapped into talking with each other.
+The cluster will be configured and *joined*, which means, instances will be bootstrapped into talking with each other.
 Finally if everything went ok you'll see a message like that: